fstendel/liferay-ldap-example/README.md

 An OpenLdap container and a LiferayDXP container are spun up in docker-compose network.
-The LiferayDXP container is configured via Liferay osgi-config files (Apache Felix notation IIRC) mounted into the container, pointing to the LDAP DN within the OpenLDAP container containing the users.
+The LiferayDXP container is configured via Liferay osgi-config files (Apache Felix notation IIRC) mounted into the container, pointing to the LDAP DN within the OpenLDAP container where the users should be synced to.

+# Current WIP:
+Running something like "ldapadd -H ldap://localhost:1389 -D cn=admin,dc=liferay,dc=ldap,dc=example,dc=org -w adminpassword" with the DN infos passed via STDIN after OpenLDAP container startup will be too hacky.
+So I'll setup a more complex directory structure via a LDIF file provided to the OpenLDAP container.

 # Usage